Vizzina leads Briarwood to win over Huffman, 5-0 start - Shelby County Reporter

 Huffman had a second muffed kick of the game on the ensuing kickoff and could only return the ball to their 8-yard line.

-The Briarwood defense forced a quick three-and-out, which led to Vizzina coming back on the field and quickly tallying his third touchdown pass of the half two plays later for a 28-14 halftime lead.
+The Briarwood defense forced a quick three-and-out, which led to Vizzina coming back on the field and quickly tallying his third touchdown pass of the half two plays later to Anderson for a 28-14 halftime lead.

 Briarwood (5-0, 3-0) wasted no time in the third quarter using a punishing run attack on an impressive nine-play, 78-yard opening drive.